xotonic/mts/README.md

 support foreign keys checks on inserts and updates so the testing for existence of a currency is moved on application layer.

-Also, assume the similar implementation of the operation in PostgreSQL:
+Also, consider the similar implementation of the operation in PostgreSQL:
 >The problem is that changing the member list for an ENUM column
 >restructures the entire table with ALTER TABLE, which can be very
 >expensive on resources and time.
 If you have ENUM('red', 'blue', 'black')